ItsMureithi/fresh-onions-shop/README.md

 ## 🙏 Acknowledgements

-This project was made possible thanks to:
+This landing page project was made possible by the insights of the following stakeholders:

 🧑‍🌾  **Local Farmers** for inspiring a fresh produce movement and making organic onions accessible.

-🎨 **Google Fonts & Font Awesome** for the elegant typography and icons used in the UI.
+🎨 ** Google Fonts & Font Awesome** for the elegant typography and icons used in the UI.

 📺 **YouTube Tutorials & Frontend Mentor** for design inspiration and responsive layout strategies.

 ❤️ **Friends & Family**  for ongoing motivation, feedback, and support during the development phase.

 ---